brightcove/brightcove-player-sdk-ios/README.md

       }
 	}

+**Important:** You must compile against the iOS 10 SDK to use the `preferredForwardBufferDuration` property directly.
+Do not attempt to access this property on iOS 9 or earlier, or your app will crash.

 If you want to change the buffer size dynamically over time, you can set `session.player.currentItem.preferredForwardBufferDuration` in the `BCOVPlaybackController`'s progress delegate method in a similar fashion:

 	- (void)playbackController:(id<BCOVPlaybackController>)controller playbackSession:(id<BCOVPlaybackSession>)session didProgressTo:(NSTimeInterval)progress
 	{
-	  // Make sure the property exists on the current AVPlayerItem. if ([session.player.currentItem respondsToSelector:NSSelectorFromString(@"preferredForwardBufferDuration")])
+	  // Make sure the property exists on the current AVPlayerItem.
+This will return false for iOS 9 or earlier. if ([session.player.currentItem respondsToSelector:NSSelectorFromString(@"preferredForwardBufferDuration")])
       {
         // Set preferredForwardBufferDuration based on your own logic here